 On the opposite side of the map to Site A, this zone is set in the back of a large room that has several access points.
-Site B is close to the CT Spawn and is quick for them to reach while the Terrorists would need to move through several areas to reach it.
-Also, there are several methods to get close to the Site B room, also with hallways, vents and Rafters.
+Site B is close to the CT Spawn and is quick for them to rotate from, while the Terrorists would need to move through several areas to reach it.

-Keeping control of this area is not something Defenders usually worry about, but it's important to ensure Attackers cannot flank them through this area.
+Keeping control of this area is not something Defenders usually worry about, but it's important to ensure Attackers cannot flank you through this area.